christoph-frick/vdecl/README.rst

 Any changes to a file matching ``VAADIN/themes/<theme>/**/*.scss`` will lead to the UI switching to the `theme` and on further writes reload that theme.
 For now, this results in the theme disappearing and then reappear, which makes it harder to spot minimal changes.
+This currently only works, if the browsers devtools are opened to disable caching.
 (`<examples/VAADIN/themes/vdecl/blue.scss>`_)